-3. Upgrade any shard directors that are used to run GDSCTL clients, and which do not also run a global service manager server.
+- 3. Upgrade any shard directors that are used to run GDSCTL clients, and which do not also run a global service manager server, before you update the shard directors running global service managers. - 4.
+For shard directors running global service managers, do the following steps on one global service manager at a time.